sukanyasmeher/sfal-vsd/AdvancedPhysicalDesign.md

    Area = width x height = 660.685 x 671.405 = 443587.212 um<sup>2<sup>

-7. Next we load the generated floorplan.def in magic tool and exploring it.
+8. Next we load the generated floorplan.def in Magic tool and exploring it.
 Change directory to folder containing floorplan.def and then load floorplan.def in magic tool with the command
 ```
 cd /home/vsduser/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/18-06_00-09/results/floorplan
 magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def &
 ```
+The screenshot shows the layout of floorplan in Magic
+8. Nest we review the floorplan layout in Magic.
+- Input and output pins are placed equidistant

 </details>

 </details>